elixir-europe/rdmkit/pages/your_tasks/machine_actionability.md

   * Look through numerous (shared) folders to find the documentation about a specific experiment done by previous colleagues that generated the dataset you are interested in.
   * Read all publications about a topic and check if there is a dataset linked to it and/or available upon request.

-* Integration of multiple datasets can be straightforward only if each dataset can be easily queried, processed and formatted via software/programmes that can properly handle structured and big (meta)data files, such as [OpenRefine](https://openrefine.org/#) and programming languages such as Python or R. Otherwise, manual data integration and processing can be very slow and error-prone.
+* Integration of multiple datasets can be straightforward only if each dataset can be easily queried, processed and formatted via software/programmes that can properly handle structured and big (meta)data files, such as {% tool "openrefine" %} and programming languages such as Python or R. Otherwise, manual data integration and processing can be very slow and error-prone.

 ### Advantages